waidesoper/Vault-public/README.md

-Vault Hunter 1.16.5 - Base code Hexeption
+Vault Hunter 1.16.5 - Base code by Hexeption

 **Changes:**

-**Optifine** now works - The Cryo Chamber does not render with see-through liquid, swings and round-abouts
+**Optifine** now works - The Cryo Chamber does not render with see-through liquid. "swings and round-abouts"

 Remove Z-fighting from Vending Machine walls - When in Dev the models are fine, in modpack they have black areas on trim.
 Don't know why